dansmyers/IntroToCS/Projects/2-Vignettes/3-Fifteen.md

 *<PASTE PROGRAM HERE>*
 *Give me suggestions for testing it so I can be sure that it works correctly.
 Don't write any test code for me.
 Give me a plan I can follow to test the program myself.
 Explain your reasoning.*

 Log prompt and response in your log.
-Then carry out the testing plan and log the results.
+Carry out the testing plan and log the results.

+How does the number of test cases relate to the number of conditional choices in the program?